Thanks to Disney, we too often think of red when we picture mermaid hair colors. Everyone’s favorite ginger princess is kind of boring, though.

 3. Blonde Hair + Mermaid Tips

 Another great way to add mermaid vibes to your long hair is with purple and pink.
-The main color may be light blonde but the style is turned up when you give it these gorgeous flirty colors.
+The primary color may be light blonde, but the style is turned up when you give it these gorgeous flirty colors.
 Add tight curls to the ends for volume.